soumyamittal/soumyamittal.github.io/_posts/2017-11-27-padloc-physically-aware-defect-localization-and-characterization.md

 ---
-title: "PADLOC: Physically-Aware Defect Localization and Characterization"
+title: "PADLOC&#58; Physically-Aware Defect Localization and Characterization"
+classes: wide
 ---

 I presented this paper at the Asian Test Symposium (ATS), 2017.